-I look back now at that golden stage of sharing reading with great fondness, tackling Harry Potter together, taking on the voices of the characters.
-But then, just as we were about to start Deathly Hallows, my son declared he wanted to read independently - he no longer needed dad for the funny voices.
+I look back now at that golden age of sharing reading with great fondness, tackling Harry Potter together, taking on the characters' voices and personalities.
+But then, just as we were about to start Deathly Hallows, my son declared he wanted to read independently — he no longer needed dad for the funny voices.

 Shortly after he had turned fourteen, I realised my son had stopped reading books at bedtime.
 There were various excuses: "I'm too tired", "I'll read tomorrow", "I haven't got anything new to read".